Clicky

 Choose blessings above browbeating.
 Be kind to those who are in your sphere of influence.
 A melodic phrase nourishes the soul.
 Live as a notice rather than a critic.
 Express gratitude to those you interact with daily for their ongoing efforts.
 Simple words of appreciation can ease a worn-out spirit.

-The presence of shalom in our life is a sign or fruit of the Holy Spirit.
+The presence of shalom in our lives is a sign or fruit of the Holy Spirit.
 We can obey and surrender by keeping our attention focused on God and His Word.
-In our journey of faith, prayer, and action work well together.
+In our journey of faith, prayer and action work well together.

 Dress as a supporter rather than a critic.
 Confirm the integrity of those who are traveling with you.
 Support their inclinations and talents by standing by them.
 Decide to encourage rather than harm.
 Salute those brave enough to face their fears and follow their callings.
 Celebrate the excellent work of redemption shown in lives raised from the dead.